2024 Launch Reports

 -Motor: AT H140CL

--Notes: Good launch and deployment, but the rocket has not been found, so this
+-Notes: Good launch and deployment, but the rocket has not been found, so this is an unsuccessful L1 certification.

 -Video at 06:02